+So you started a YouTube channel and you’re putting SO much work into creating content but you just aren’t getting views.
+It’s frustrating, right?
+Well, here’s my simple secret.
 If you’re a YouTuber and are struggling to find an audience, Pinterest is a fantastic way to get more views on YouTube.
-It can bring you thousands of views if done right!
+It can help you get thousands of views on YouTube if done right!

 Pinterest is a little-known tool for small YouTubers, but it really brings your content to a whole new audience.
 Plus, it’s free promotion!
 Many people even say Pinterest isn’t a social media site, it’s actually a search engine.
 There are 2 billion MONTHLY searches on Pinterest.
 Which is great news for you!